SAP-archive/techne/docs/pages/components/list-group.md

 ## Lists with Action

-The List items can also contain quick actions, like: remove, disable, etc.
+The List items can also contain quick actions, like: remove, edit, copy, etc.

 {% capture list-group-action %}
 <ul class="tn-list-group">